davidmorera/Highways-England-TRIS-API-Reverse-Proxy/README.md

 ## Overview of the Server

-This is the API server to proxy client requests to Highways England TRIS API
+This is the API server to proxy client requests to Highways England TRIS API that allows CORS

 Based on https://github.com/cloudmu/darksky